fagia/gitlab-playground/README.md

         script:
         - docker run hello-world

-As soon as the file gets pushed to the repo, a new pipeline will start, check the output of the first execution here: http://gitlab.session1.techlunch.com:9980/tech-lunch/hello-world/pipelines
+As soon as the file gets pushed to the repo, a new pipeline will start, you can check the output of the first execution here: http://gitlab.session1.techlunch.com:9980/tech-lunch/hello-world/pipelines

 #### Improve the CI/CD stages for the first project

-Each project has to define the stages it needs to build, validate and deploy each and every commits that is pushed to its git repository.
+Each project has to define the stages it needs to build, validate and deploy each and every commit that is pushed to its git repository.

-Here it is a sample of some of the possible stages that a project could define:
+Here it is a sample of some of the possible stages that a project should define:

 TODO